xxradar/k8s-calico-oss-install-containerd/README.md

 # Building a K8S install with kubeadm / containerd / calico or cilium

 ## Create a few nodes
-Use at least 4G of RAM / 2 cores and current version of Ubuntu.
+Use at least 4G of RAM / 2 cores and current version of Ubuntu (20.04) (see branch

 ## Initialise kubernetes master mode
 ```